 Started running road races in summers of 1985 to get back in shape.
 Dry heaved my way to many good times and lots of t-shirts.
 Ran on and off for many years, but with little conviction.
 On a lark, in March of 2000, a friend from high school who ran cross country with me asked about running a marathon.
 Started training, ran road races in Rockford area and finished my first marathon, the Milwaukee Lakefront Marathon on October 8th, 2000 in 3:46:31.
 Ran four more marathons since, including the Berlin, Germany marathon in 2004.
 Compete in Rockford Road Runners Circuit races and have won my age group 3 of the last 4 years and finished 2nd once.
 Started with Wildcats on September 24, 2001 as a volunteer.
 (I checked my running log for this one, my memory's not THAT good.)Running with children and watching them progress, no matter what their level, is more rewarding than finishing a marathon will ever be.
 Completing a marathon means I got one person across the finish line.
 Helping train 50 children means I contributed to getting 50 bodies across the finish line.
 And on to bigger things." |

 CAROL WILSONCarol began running to stay in shape over thirty years ago.
-This will be her 22nd year as an assistant Wildcat Coach.
+This will be her 28th year as an assistant Wildcat Coach.
 She is a competitive age group runner and has completed a number of marathons.
 In High School Carol played volleyball, basketball and softball, college sports included volleyball, fencing, synchronized swimming and softball.
 She also spent five years bike racing placing second in the North Carolina state meet, while she was in graduate school.
 Carol has taught and continues to teach Physical Education in several area schools.
-She also works at Runner's Image, Rock Cut as the cross country ski instructor, and for her trainer.
+She also works at Runner's Image, Rock Cut as the cross-country ski instructor, and for her trainer.
 She has been active in sports for over thirty years in a wide variety of places and at many levels.
 She has assisted as a volunteer and running parent since the team started in 1997.
 Carol has two children who have run with the Wildcats, Corey for 6 years and Joshua for 7 years.
 Both are young adults who continue to run many years after their last Wildcat runs.
-In her spare time when she is not helping us she runs, strength trains, does triathlons, sings and plays bells in her church
+In her spare time when she is not helping us, she runs, strength trains, does triathlons, sings and plays bells in her church

 * Cub Scout den leader * Girl Scout leader * WSI instructor/trainer for Red Cross * College Coaching - Volleyball, Basketball, Track and Field * High School Coaching - Basketball, Softball, Soccer, Volleyball, Jr. High Track, Jr. High Cross Country * Marathons - Milwaukee Lakefront, Grandma's and the 100th Boston Marathon, Stone Bridge Marathon, Grand Island Marathon |